 Reading the data

-N Written by Nick, founder of Markets Mastered · Trading professionally since 1989
+N Written by Nick, founder of Markets Mastered ยท Trading professionally since 1989

-The score is normalised so that the strongest currency sits near +100 and the weakest near -100.
+In the platform the score is normalised so that the strongest currency sits near +100 and the weakest near -100.
 Everything else falls in between.

 A score of +60 means this currency is decisively winning against the field.
 A score of -60 means it is decisively losing.
 A score near zero means it is moving roughly in line with the other majors, neither leading nor lagging.

 The forex market traded roughly $7.5 trillion per day in spot, forward and swap volume in the most recent BIS Triennial Survey (2022).
-All of that flow moves through pairs, but the underlying decision is almost always made at the currency level — central banks set rates on a currency, hedge funds run a long-USD or short-JPY thesis, exporters need to convert one currency to another.
+All of that flow moves through pairs, but the underlying decision is almost always made at the currency level.
+Central banks set rates on a currency, hedge funds run a long-USD or short-JPY thesis, exporters need to convert one currency to another.
 Reading the screen in pairs when the real decision is happening in currencies is one of the most common analytical mistakes retail traders make.

-Picture EURUSD and GBPUSD both rising 0.4% in the last hour.
+Picture EUR/USD and GBP/USD both rising 0.4% in the last hour.
 Is that euro and pound strength, or is it dollar weakness?
 The pair chart cannot tell you.
 The strength view can:

 The strongest-against-weakest pair is almost always the cleanest move on the board.
 The platform highlights it for you on the currency strength page as the "strongest divergence."